cdarwin/go-koans/README.md

 ### Go Setup

-This part is specific to go, not really the koans.
-All project directories need to be under `$GOPATH/src` for `go` to see them and do all it's awesome Go-stuff.
+After installing Go, these steps are necessary before any Go project will work.
+All project directories need to be under `$GOPATH/src` for the `go` command to be useful.

     $ export GOPATH=~/my-go-projects
     $ mkdir -p $GOPATH/src